While updates over the years have kept the 2014 Land Rover LR4 handsome and relatively affordable, its third-row accommodations remain unfortunate.

-There is an optional surround camera system that shows a 360-degree view around the SUV, as if viewed from above.
-In general, I find these systems to be useful in everyday situations and even more appreciated in larger vehicles like the LR4.
+There is an optional surround camera system that shows a 360-degree view around the SUV, as if viewed from above as well as blind-spot monitoring.
+In general, I find these systems to be useful in everyday situations and even more appreciated in larger vehicles like the Land Rover LR4.

 Value in Its Class

-It can be equipped with an array of packages, including HSE, which adds navigation, parking aids and power-folding mirrors for $4,900.
-The HSE Lux Package costs $10,200 and adds those items plus a 16-speaker sound system, an electronically adjustable steering column, a heated steering wheel and even a cargo compartment that doubles as a "Cool Box" that can keep a small number of drinks cold so long as the engine is running.
+It can be equipped with an array of packages, including HSE, which adds a navigation system, parking aids and power-folding mirrors for $4,900.
+The Land Rover LR4 HSE Lux Package costs $10,200 and adds those items plus a 16-speaker sound system, an electronically adjustable steering column, a heated steering wheel and even a cargo compartment that doubles as a “Cool Box” that can keep a small number of drinks cold so long as the engine is running.